Domestic Violence in Manassas, VA—Counseling, Support, and Therapy

 (Small Spoiler Ahead!)

 Celeste White is the mom all the other kindergarten moms want to be.
 She is smart, drop-dead gorgeous, and wealthy beyond measure.
 Celeste has beautiful children and a successful, doting husband.
 Her life, however, is not what it appears.
 Celeste’s husband hits her.

 Celeste, like many other victims of domestic violence, knows that the private reality of a relationship can be drastically different than the public presentation.
 Escaping a violent relationship takes support from family, friends, and often, a professional who understands the dynamics of domestic abuse.

-Thriveworks Manassas, VA has therapists who know the dangers and pitfalls of domestic violence, and they have guided many clients as they find safety and heal from domestic abuse.
+Thriveworks Manassas, VA has therapists and psychologists who know the dangers and pitfalls of domestic violence, and they have guided many clients as they find safety and heal from domestic abuse.

 An Abusive Cycle